microbinfie-hackathon2020/CSIS/README.md

 - Developers establish software needs and testing goals during planning and designing stages to ensure an efficient testing structure;
 - A minimal test set should address the validation of core components or  the program as a whole (Blackbox testing) and gradually progress toward verification of key functions which can accommodate code changes over time (Whitebox testing).

-The following table provides an overview of testing methodologies and can serve as a guide to developers that aim to implement testing practices.
+The following [table](#Table-1:-Overview-of-testing-approaches) provides an overview of testing methodologies and can serve as a guide to developers that aim to implement testing practices.

+#### Table 1: Overview of testing approaches
 <style>
 .xl636200
 	{padding-top:1px;